moonwave99/playa/site/data/blog/end-to-end-testing.md

 Now I can store all the temp data in the `.spectron` folder!

-This is how I populate the database before each test.
-I simply wipe out then the database folder, then add some fresh data to it afterwards.
+This is how I populate the database before each test: I simply wipe out then the database folder, then add some fresh data to it afterwards.

 ```javascript
 import * as Path from 'path';